 Price: 1.99 USD ( this is always paid but its worth mentioning)

-Monkey Word School Adventure is a fun engaging learning app designed to assist young learners practice phonics and word construction.
+Monkey Word School Adventure is a fun engaging learning app on Google and Apple.
+It is designed to assist young learners practice phonics and word construction.
 The app is made of a collection of Mini-games that rotate and change at random.
 Monkey Word School Adventure presents the game in a lively and fun way, and both the games and the images will entertain children.

 It is said to scale up and i can affirm i have noticed it get more difficult, it does allow multiple users, but only on the tablet or phone it is used on so for schools this may be a logistical issue and there is no website version that i have found.